What was your first experience climbing?

 What are your long-term climbing goals, bucket list items, etc.?

 I'd like to climb my first big wall and sleep on a portaledge, and do more big peaks internationally.
+I want to climb in the Himalayas and do a big wall in the a foreign country.

 Anything else we should know?